First, let’s review what a resume isn’t.

 Spearheaded the development of the first media kit amalgamation for all company projects, increasing national sales by 8%.

 The above bullet points are great examples because they use action verbs to help to snatch the attention of hiring managers.
-Here is an endless list of action verbs to help get some inspiration.
 When writing your past experiences don’t forget to write your action verbs in past tense.

 Tailor Your Experience to the Job Advertisement

-One strategy for making your experience section even better is to create it with a specific job advertisement/company in mind.
+One strategy for making your experience section even better is to create it with a specific job advertisement/company in mind (also see how to tailor your resume education section).
 Finding certain key verbs and occupation-specific nouns inside the ad, then spreading them cleverly throughout your resume, is a great way to strike a chord with the hiring manager.

 Check out the following marketing specialist posting (with green underlines for verbs and blue for nouns/skills) from Indeed.com: